 Repairs

 Order repairs directly on our website, anytime you want.
 Fill in the simple form, and choose your ideal appointment timeslot.
-You can also check out our service standards and deadlines, see information on 'emergency' repairs, report any problems and apply for compensation for late repairs.
+You can also check out our service standards and deadlines, see information on 'emergency' repairs and report any problems.